-- Reference File: BPIXTAB, CCDTAB
+- Reference File: BPIXTAB (bpx.fits), CCDTAB (ccd.fits)

-The function doDQI initializes the data quality (DQ) array by combining it with a table of known bad pixels for the detector, stored in the "Bad-Pixel" reference table (BPIXTAB).
-The type of bad pixels which can be flagged are listed in table 3.5.
+The function doDQI initializes the data quality (DQ) array by combining it with a table of known bad pixels for the detector, stored in the Bad-Pixel reference table (BPIXTAB).
+The type of bad pixel flags are listed in Table 3.4.

-The DQ array may already have been populated with some values to flag pixels which were affected by telemetry problems or compression buffer overflow.
-Other DQ values will only be marked during further processing (such as cosmic-ray rejection).
+The DQ array may have already been partially populated to reflect pixels which were affected by telemetry problems or compression buffer overflow.
+Other DQ flags will be added in further processing steps (such as cosmic-ray rejection).
 For CCD data, the values in the SCI extension are also checked for saturation by comparison with the value of the SATURATE column in the CCD parameters table CCDTAB.